Alec12/portfolio/README.md

   - Analyzed datasets with over 1M data points to enhance data mining, feature engineering, and communication skills, delivering insights to executives, sales teams, and AdTech engineers.

 ### MetaRail | San Francisco, CA
-&nbsp;Commerce-based Advertising AdTech company specializing in publisher-side monetization &nbsp;_E-Commerce and Operations Analyst (May 2018 - March 2019)_
+&nbsp;_Commerce-based Advertising AdTech company specializing in publisher-side monetization_

+&nbsp;_E-Commerce and Operations Analyst (May 2018 - March 2019)_

   - Performed real-time revenue and CTR performance analysis using R and Excel for 14 content publishers and advertisers.